sagishporer/hashcode-practice-one-pizza/README.md

 - When calculating the score with the new ingredients - perform a delta calculation which is faster.

 ## Scores
-The algorithm takes about 10 minutes to run with 1M repeats.
-No improvement found beyond 1M repeats.
+The algorithm takes less than 10 minutes to run 1M iterations on all input files (combined).
+No improvement found beyond 1M iterations.

 | Input | Score |
 | --- | --- |
 | A - An Example | 2 |